-By confessing our sins we receive forgiveness—a forgiveness solidly based on God’s righteousness.
+By confessing our sins, we receive forgiveness—a forgiveness solidly based on God’s righteousness.

-Furthermore, Note 3 on the same verse explains what “cleanse us from all unrighteousness” means:
+Furthermore, note 3 on the same verse explains what it means for Him to “cleanse us from all unrighteousness”:

 “To forgive us is to release us from the offense of our sins, whereas to cleanse us is to wash us from the stain of our unrighteousness.”

 By confessing our sins, we’re forgiven and cleansed, and our fellowship with the Lord is fully restored because the obstacle of our sin is removed.
 Praise the Lord!